Jack Elway

 John Albert Elway Sr. (May 30, 1931 – April 15, 2001) was an American football player and coach.
 He was the head coach at California State University, Northridge from 1976 to 1978, at San Jose State University from 1979 to 1983, and at Stanford University from 1984 to 1989, compiling a career college football record of 80–60–4.
 Elway also served as the head coach for the Frankfurt Galaxy of the World League of American Football (WLAF) from 1991 to 1992, tallying a mark of 10–10.
-He is the father of John Elway, Pro Football Hall of Fame quarterback.
+He was the father of John Elway, Pro Football Hall of Fame quarterback.

 Early life

 A native of Hoquiam, Washington, Elway played quarterback at Hoquiam High School under head coach Jack Swarthout and graduated in 1949.
 He played at Washington State College in Pullman for one season until a knee surgery ended his playing career.
 He earned both bachelor's and master's degrees from Washington State.